deckele/robot-cleaner/README.md

 # robot-cleaner

-A cleaner-robot algorithm implementation, using DFS.
+A cleaner-robot algorithm implementation in vanilla JS, using DFS.